Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

 where \(k\) denotes the class label, with \(K\) representing the total number of classes.
 The index value \(i\) specifies the position of the source image within the class \(k\), where \(N_k\) is the number of images in class \(k\).
 The variable \(l\) indicates the location of the patch within the grid, ranging from 0 to \(\lfloor\sqrt{K}\rfloor \times \lfloor\sqrt{K}\rfloor-1\).
 Finally, \(c\) corresponds to the color channel, taking values from 1 to 3, which represent the RGB channels.

-To address a specific image \((k, i)\), we fix the class \(k\) and image \(i\), then iterate over all possible values of \(l\) (grid locations) and \(c\) (color channels) by slicing \(\mathcal{I}\) as \((k, i, :, :)\).
-This systematic traversal retrieves every patch of the image, enabling its full reconstruction.
+For one image \((k, i)\), we fix the class \(k\) and image index \(i\), then iterate over all possible values of \(l\) (grid locations) and \(c\) (color channels) by slicing \(\mathcal{I}\) as \((k, i, :, :)\).
+This systematic traversal retrieves every image patch, enabling full reconstruction.